Electronic voting in Belgium

 In 2000 the local elections in Auderghem (part of Brussels) were contested in all available Belgian courts and the issue of legality of eVoting was raised before the European Court of Human Rights.
 The European court discarded the request without analysing the content.

 In 2003 a new eVoting system was introduced to try to convince citizens that the system was safe.
 In the two locations that originally started eVoting, a "Ticketing" system was introduced.
 The principle of this is to add a printer next to the voting machine (magnetic card and light pen), and a paper copy of the vote is printed and approved by the voter.
 Once the elections are finished, all the paper votes (tickets) are counted and compared to the electronic result.
 In case of discrepancy, the paper version rules.
 The paper count and the electronic count matched nowhere, and it was decided (against the law) to favour the electronic result, which was considered more reliable.
 The law to organise this new test stated explicitly that this was for one election only.

-In 2004, for the European Elections, all the tests were ended and all 44% of the population already voting electronically did so with the magnetic card.
+In 2004, for the European elections, all the tests were ended and all 44% of the population already voting electronically did so with the magnetic card.
 Ticketing or Optical Reading were no longer used.
 Since 1999 no further locations migrated from paper to eVoting.
 The equipment acquired in 1994 was not supposed to be used in 2004; however, the government chose to use it for one more year.

+As of 2024, electronic voting is used: